tsibley/amazon-mp3-download/README.md

+**There is approximately zero chance this bookmarklet still works, which doesn't matter because Amazon's music store allows you to download purchased whole albums at once again (even on Linux).**

 Download multiple songs from Amazon's cloud player with a single click instead of tediously selecting and downloading each song one by one.